 The DPC should be wrapped around the window sill and the window frame goes on top of the DPC.
 This is the only way to prevent the ingress of dampness through the

 No compromises regarding Window Installation

-Your window supplier charges you a full amount for the installation of your windows.
-Do not accept a messy installation, caused by "speedy installers".
+Your window supplier charges you the full amount for the installation of your windows.
+Do not accept any messy installation, caused by "speedy installers".
+Your new

 Bear in mind that the window need a proper airtight sealing afterwards.
 How do you want to achieve this on a window as seen on the photo?